Facebook logo

 Other Options for Making Dentures Affordable

 No insurance?
-No problem!
 We have alternative ways of making your dentures as affordable as possible.
 Our in-house savings plan allows you to access all the dental care you need, plus discounted services for one low annual fee.
 It features different price points to ensure that you find an option that works for you.
-We also accept low-to-no interest financing through CareCredit and have a free new patient special.
+We also accept low-to-no-interest financing through CareCredit and have a free new patient special.
 Committed to cost-effective dentures, we’re sure there is a solution for you.
 If you’re ready to get started, contact us for a consultation and begin your journey toward a healthy and beautiful set of teeth.

 Denture FAQs

-Are you still curious about Dentures in Arlington Heights?
+Are you still curious about dentures in Arlington Heights?
 You’re in the right place!
 If you have any specific concerns, please don’t hesitate to contact our friendly front desk staff.
 Until then, we’ve included the answers to some of the most frequently asked questions about dentures so it’s easy to get the information you need.
 Read on to satisfy your curiosity.

 How Long Will You Have to Wait to Get Dentures After Your Teeth are Pulled?